Data Center Tiers: What Are They and Why Do They Matter?

 Tier IV is recommended for businesses which value total protection, uninterrupted availability and for whom budget constraints aren’t as tight.

-At Impact Networking, we only work with Tier III and Tier IV servers for our clients, as we believe the protections afforded by the lower tiers aren’t adequate for the needs of modern businesses as regards full data protection.
+At Impact Networking, we only work with Tier III and Tier IV servers for our clients, as we believe the protections afforded by the lower tiers aren’t adequate for the needs of modern businesses in regards to full data security solutions.

 If you’re interested in partnering with a managed service provider for your IT who can securely safeguard your business data with the very best data centers, take a look at our Managed IT solution and get in touch with a specialist.